farizrifqi/Blum-Satset/README.md

 To set your referral, just edit the `referral.txt` and edit the const `ref_XXXXXXXXX`

+## Wallet

+If the account not connecting the wallet yet, a wallet will be generated and the address and mnemonic will saved into `wallet.txt`

 ### Automaton

 - [x] Auto Register with Referral